-Any adult citizen with a vehicle is welcome, with those they bring along.
-You will need to be in good health and responsible for any health problems that may arise.
+Any person with a vehicle is welcome, along with their passengers.
+You will need to be in good health and responsible for any medical problems that may arise.

 What do I need to commit to by being on the convoy?

-You will be asked to agree to a code of conduct for the convoy, which we will ask all participant to agree to prior to taking part.
-This includes, acting peacefully at all times and accept directives from organisers.
+You will be asked to agree to a code of conduct for the convoy, prior to taking part.
+This includes acting lawfully and peacefully at all times and accepting directives from organisers.

 What is the route?

 The route is still being finalised but the draft route currently includes Hobart, Melbourne, Albury, Sydney, Byron Bay, Brisbane, Melany, Rockhampton Airlie Beach and Clermont.
 The convoy will conclude with a public rally outside Parliament House Canberra.

 We plan to take from 19-23 days to drive from Hobart to Clermont.
 We are allowing at least 3 days for travel from Clermont to Canberra.

 Will I need to be self-sufficient?